dtempx/syphonx/documentation/examples/google-search.md

 Notice the `search_result` is a repeated object with a CSS selector that sets the context for multiple search results to be retrieved.
 Each search result is extracted with the `name` and `excerpt` properties retrieved using a CSS selector and the `href` property using a jQuery selector to grab the HTML attribute.

-This template is parameter-driven so you can run the command again with with a different search query...
+This template is parameter-driven so we can run the command again with with a different search query...
 ```
 npx syphonx run $/examples/google/search.yaml --params="{search:'restaurants'}"
 ```

-What if you wanted to extract the description that appears above the search results, or the *"People also ask"* section?
+What if we also wanted to extract the description that appears above the search results, or the *"People also ask"* section?
 [Continue](google-search-2.md)

 [Back to top](/README.md)